Priming bias versus post-treatment bias in experimental designs: Experimental Designs and Causal Quantities of Interest

 \section{Experimental Designs and Causal Quantities of Interest}

-We now lay out the formal notation of our setting and describe the quantities of interest.
-Suppose we have a simple random sample of size $n$ from a population of interest.
-Let $T_i$ represent the binary treatment variable for unit $i$, indicating a certain experimental manipulation received by the unit, $Y_i$ be an outcome of interest, and $D_i$ be an observed binary covariate and moderator of interest.
-That is, one goal of our experimental design is to understand how the effect of $T_i$ on $Y_i$ varies as a function of $D_i$.
+We now lay out the formal notation of our setting and describe the causal quantities of interest.
+Let $T_i$ represent the binary treatment variable for unit $i \in \{1, \ldots, n\}$, indicating a certain experimental manipulation received by the unit.
+We use $Y_i$ to denote a binary outcome of interest, and $M_i$ to represent an observed binary moderator of interest.\footnote{We focus on the binary setting to ease exposition, though many of the methods could be extended to more general cases.} Our goal is to develop a methodology that can be used to understand how the average treatment effect of $T_i$ on $Y_i$ varies as a function of $M_i$.

 In this paper, we consider three experimental designs for this goal: the pre-test design, the post-test design, and the randomized placement design.
-These three designs differ in when they measure the potential moderators.
-In the pre-test design, the experimenter measures the covariate, $D_i$, before treatment assignment, ensuring that these measurements are unaffected by treatment.
+These three designs differ in the timing of measurement for the potential moderators.
+In the pre-test design, the experimenter measures the moderator, $M_i$, before treatment assignment, ensuring that these measurements are unaffected by treatment.
 In the post-test design, the experimenter measures moderators after treatment assignment.
-We let $Z_i$ be an indicator for whether the experiment measures $D_i$ before ($Z_i = 0$) or after treatment ($Z_i = 1$).
-The randomized placement design randomly assigns $Z_i$ along with treatment, so only a random subset of units can have treatment affect their moderator.
+Let $Z_i$ be an indicator for measuring $M_i$ before ($Z_i = 0$) or after treatment ($Z_i = 1$).

-We will analyze these experimental designs using the potential outcomes framework for causal inference \citep[e.g.,][]{holl:86}.
+We will analyze these experimental designs using the potential outcomes framework \citep[e.g.,][]{holl:86}.
 Let $Y_i(t, z)$ represent the potential outcome with respect to the treatment status $t$ and the timing of covariate measurement, $z$.
-We assume that the potential outcomes are binary variables fixed for each unit $i$, i.e., $Y_i(t, z) \in \{0, 1\}$ for all $(t,z) \in \{0,1\}^2$, though many of the methods below could be modified to handle more general outcomes.
-We make the following consistency assumption, $Y_i = Y_i(T_i, Z_i)$.
+In our empirical application, for example, $Y_{i}(1,1)$ is whether respondent $i$ would support the hypothetical candidate if they were given the speech with referencing the land issue (that is, treatment, $t=1$) and we measured the land security moderator \emph{after} treatment ($z=1$).
+We make the consistency assumption for the potential outcomes, such that $Y_i = Y_i(T_i, Z_i)$.

-We assume that the potential outcome of interest is $Y_i(t, 1)$---that is, the potential outcome under a particular treatment value in the post-test design.
-In general, however, the potential outcomes for the pre- and post-test designs will differ so that $Y_i(t, 0) \neq Y_i(t, 1)$.
-This difference corresponds to priming bias.
+Our goal is to estimate treatment effects on the outcome free of priming bias, which requires us to measure moderators \emph{after} treatment.
+To this end, we define the ``true'' potential outcomes of interest as $Y^{*}_{i}(t) \equiv Y_i(t, 1)$ and let $Y_{i}(t) \equiv Y_{i}(t,0)$ to be a possibly mismeasured proxy observed under the pre-test design.
+Priming bias can occur when the pre-test and post-test measurements of the outcome differ, $Y_i(t) \neq Y^{*}_i(t)$.